-- Please refer to the Tuition (subject to change) and Fee Table. - International students, please refer to International Student Fees. - For student funding, please refer to Financial Assistance.
+- Please refer to the Tuition (subject to change) and Fee Table. - International Students, please refer to the International Student Fees. - For student funding, please refer to Financial Assistance.

-Are in addition to the cost of the program.
-Please refer to sait.ca for more details.
+- Are in addition to the price of tuition. - Please see sait.ca for details.